hbeneke/personal-site/src/content/resume/kimia.md

 position: "Senior Full Stack Developer"
 start_date: "Dec.
 2016"
 end_date: "Jan.
 2018"
-description: "Developed and maintained a real-time advertising bidding platform, similar to Google AdSense, that enabled dynamic ad placements and campaign optimization."
+description: "Developed a real-time advertising platform similar to Google AdSense, providing programmatic advertising solutions for websites using our web plugin.
+Built to handle millions of data points per second, creating both frontend interfaces and backend bidding systems."

 responsibilities:
-    - "Implemented Angular 2+ for the frontend, creating a user-friendly interface with advanced analytics and reporting modules."
+   - "Create a platform for campaign management, analytics dashboards, and real-time reporting for advertisers and publishers."
-    - "Developed backend services in Python to handle ad auctions and real-time bidding algorithms."
+   - "Built using Angular and Python for backend."
+   - "Tackled significant technical challenges in handling high-volume data streams for real-time ad delivery."
 ---